 Pre-assigned reading: tbd

-July (date TBD) – Fourth Workshop: Helping a Community Member build their Tiny Home
+July 25th-27th – Fourth Workshop: Helping a Community Member build their Tiny Home

 Our fourth workshop will be focused on supporting one of our facilitators in building her own Tiny Home.
 We will be helping her with some finishing work, such as siding, flooring, etc. More details about the exact project to come.